Where do you get your ideas from?

 Clara Hayward, from The Devils of Dover series

+The fictional character of Clara was inspired by the very real life of Harriot Kezia Hunt (1805-1875).
 Harriot was 22 when her father died and she and her younger sister opened a private school in their home to support themselves.
-Long story short, her sister fell ill and when 'conventional' doctors couldn't help, she took it upon herself to study medicine with the help of Dr Richard Mott and his wife Elizabeth, also an (unrecognized) doctor.
+Long story short, her sister fell ill and when 'conventional' doctors couldn't help, Harriot took it upon herself to study medicine with the help of Dr Richard Mott and his wife Elizabeth, also an (unrecognized) doctor.
 Harriot was the first woman to apply to Harvard Medical School (twice) and was rejected both times.
 Hunt advocated tirelessly for the right of women to learn and practice medicine and, more generally, to seek education and professions barred to them by society.
 She became a staunch activist of women's rights.

 Further reading: Women Medical Doctors in the United States before the Civil War: A Biographical Dictionary by Edward Atwater (2016).